 If your automation doesn't send to your subscribers as expected, there are a few things to look for.

-In this article, you'll find information on what can cause issues with automations.
+In this article, you'll find information on what can cause issues with MailChimp's marketing automation feature.

 Check the Status of Your Automation

 Next to the name of each automation, we’ll display an icon and label to indicate its sending status, so you can quickly tell whether things are working as expected.

 |Draft||Your automation hasn't started.||Click Edit, make changes as needed, and start sending.|